 First, check the imprint!
 Companies like Penguin or Simon & Schuster have a whole bunch of publishing companies underneath their main one.
 This is confusing at times, but when you’re looking at a book you want to request, find out the imprint, so you can target your email to them.

 Sometimes, if you’re looking through publishers catalogues, the actual publicist will be mentioned and their email provided.
-This is the perfect person to contact as they will know everything there is to know about the book you’re requesting and will have power over the ARC books.
+This is the perfect person to contact as they will know everything there is about the book you’re requesting and will often have power over the ARC books.

 Sometimes I find Marketing contacts are also useful for contact in relation to ARC books.
 I tend to find they pass on your message to the relevant person, which is very helpful!
 So keep an eye out for them too.

-Lastly, if you can’t find any contact details for anyone specific, they will always have a firstname.lastname@example.org type email.
+Lastly, if you can’t find any contact details for anyone specific, they will usually have a publicity or marketing generic email.
 This is a really general email that will plop itself in a shared mailbox, but emails to these can be effective too.
 When I have to email these generic emails, I like to start my email off with:

 “Please could you pass this on to the relevant publicist for Gone Girl by Gillian Flynn?”